-Look through your gear, and you might find a tarp or a large, weather-resistant canvas.
+Look through your survival gear, and you might find a tarp or a large, weather-resistant canvas.
 Find a secluded area that can offer a natural retreat, such as a thick bundle of trees.

 Have several sticks, poles, and small branches handy.
 Build a frame by leaning thick, sturdy poles against a lower branch or tree trunk in such a way that it will remain under the tarp.

 If you also have some rope in your bag, tie it between two trees and across the lower branch.
 Throw the tarp or the canvas over the rope, and let it fall like a drape over it.
 On the ground, use rocks to hold the tarp in place.